hardscrabble/hardscrabble.github.io/_posts/2015-11-09-how-to-tell-ruby-how-to-compare-numbers-to-your-object.md

 longer be rescued in future versions of Ruby.
 I like that change.

 So.
-Now that we know about coerce, our operator methods can be really simple, and we can even feel OK about abstracting them a bit.
+Now that we know about coerce, our operator methods can be really simple, but they can still be used bidirectionally, and we can even feel OK about abstracting them a bit.
 I kind of like this final implementation, which includes all of the operators:

 {% highlight ruby %}
 require 'forwardable'